Cambridge Online homepage Viruses

-You have probably heard news stories about viruses damaging computers.
+You have probably heard stories about viruses damaging computers.
 A virus is a computer program, written by a mischievous or malevolent person, which automatically copies itself from one computer to another.
 Some viruses do nothing, but some are destructive.
 They can even completely wipe your hard disk clean.
-If you haven't kept the CD-ROMs of all your software, and taken copies (or 'back-ups') of all your files, then you can lose everything on your computer that makes it work.
+If you haven't taken copies (or 'back-ups') of all your files, then you can lose everything on your computer that makes it work.
 This is extremely bad news!
 Other viruses can take over your computer to infect other computers, or steal information from your computer, even steal money from your bank account.

 The internet can spread viruses.
-This sounds terrifying, but don't worry too much!
+This sounds terrifying, but don't worry too much.
 If you own a computer, buy and install anti-virus software.
-New viruses appear all the time, so regularly download the most recent version of the anti-virus software from the internet.
-You will be able to do this for free for a period of time (such as a year) before having to pay more money.
-Yopu should also install a firewall, which is more software that protects your computer from nasties from the internet.
+New viruses appear all the time, so you need the most recent version of this software.
+New updates will be downloaded regularly from the internet, but after a year, you will probably have to pay for the next year's updates.
+If you don't, then you're not protected!
+You should also install a firewall, which is more software that protects your computer from nasties from the internet.
 For more information, see virus protection websites.
 Public computers should already have up-to-date virus protection on them.

 Some emails are not viruses but can still be harmful.
 They are spam sent by criminals to try to defraud you.
 Read about spam to make sure that you don't get caught!